 However, this should not dissuade you from taking advantage of the opportunities it offers.
 The results of this research provide valuable guidance to online advertisers.
-It paves the way for more exploration of digital marketing strategies involving targeted ads.
+It paves the way for more exploration of online and offline digital marketing strategies involving targeted ads.

 To optimize success and reap the benefits of digital marketing efforts, you will want to customize ad content that strikes an appropriate balance between relevancy and intrusion into the user experience.

 With this in mind, it’s important to choose the platforms and tools that offer the necessary features for a successful campaign.

 These platforms can help you set up, track and optimize your retargeting campaigns.
 They provide features such as automation, split testing, behavioral segmentation, and reporting so that your campaigns will be as effective as possible.

 Let’s break down four of the most common types of retargeting and explain how they can help you reach more customers.

 Search retargeting enables marketers to target ads based on a user’s search query.
 By targeting ads based on what people are searching for, marketers can ensure that their ad is shown to those who are likely to be interested in the product or service.